gottesgerl/huxel/README.md

-# HoudiniHuxel
+# Houdini Huxel
-A plugin for SideFX Houdini to facilitate and speed up your workflow
+An UX plugin for Houdini which adds extra mouse options and radial menus aiming on speeding up everday day tasks.